 Label the boxes: 'Keep', 'Donate', 'Recycle', and 'Other Room'.
 Then start with your desk.
-Give yourself a time limit and invite a friend over to help you declutter.
+Give yourself a time limit and turn on some tunes.
 As you move through the room, don't be surprised at how many times you say, “I was looking for that!" and realize you've bought the same supplies several times throughout the year.
 When you've filled the boxes (and more importantly a trash bag or two) it will be easier to organize what's left.
 Don't forget to shred sensitive information like your credit card bills and anything with account numbers or your social security number on it.

 Take a close look at your thighs.
 Check for bruises on either side from bumping into furniture that's crammed into your home office, or what I like to call “the old furniture dumping ground."
 Maybe you inherited an old chair your mom didn't want or a cabinet your neighbor left you when she moved and neither currently serve a purpose in your office.
 Either donate the furniture and accessories or store them elsewhere.

 Move your desk to a different wall or to the other side of the room.
 If your home office is in a guest room, get rid of your desk completely and convert the closet into a small office or use a computer cabinet so you can literally close your home office door at the end of the day.
 If guests never visit, take over the entire space for a home office.
 Separating two bookcases and putting your desk in between them will give you room on either side of the bookcases to hang a bulletin board or pictures.
 What you do in your home office doesn't have to be interesting, but where you work should be more inviting than your old corporate office.